cockroachdb/docs/src/current/v23.1/secure-cockroachdb-kubernetes.md

 - [Secure the webhooks](#secure-the-webhooks) (Operator)

 {{site.data.alerts.callout_danger}}
 If you are running a secure Helm deployment on Kubernetes 1.22 and later, you must migrate away from using the Kubernetes CA for cluster authentication.
 The recommended approach is to use `cert-manager` for certificate management.
-For details, see [Deploy cert-manager for mTLS](#deploy-cert-manager-for-mtls).
+For details, refer to [Deploy cert-manager for mTLS].
 {{site.data.alerts.end}}

 <div class="filters filters-big clearfix">